Wood Ducks In the Wild

 Looking for exploration opportunities?
 How about a chance to develop yourself and your leadership skills?
 Or maybe you’re just looking to make new friends.
 Student Life is offering a variety of affordable outdoor recreational trips ranging in skill level and location.
 Each trip is designed to encourage experiential learning through hands-on camping, hiking, canoeing, and biking trips.
 Students will take away learning outcomes that better connect to their personal leadership skills while exploring our great state of Minnesota, and beyond.

 Below are all of the locations we plan to visit (green) or have visited in the past (gray)!

-This fall we will be offering a variety of outdoor expeditions.
-These trips will be planned with safety and social distance in mind.
+This year we will be offering a variety of outdoor expeditions.
 Each trip is designed to encourage experiential learning through hands-on experiences and challenges.
 Students will take away learning opportunities that better connect themselves to their personal leadership development and the "Great Outdoors".

 Frequently Asked Questions

 Wood Ducks in the Wild is a Student Life programming effort, in collaboration with Campus Recreation and DUCKS Leadership.
 The program aims to help students explore leadership skills, personal growth, and social awareness.
 Students will better develop a sense of self-confidence while fostering sensitivity toward the environment, and grow into sustainable citizens.